COVID-19 and Your Commercial Lease (for Landlords) (updated June 19, 2020)

 What programs, if any, can I take advantage of to assist me with my own finances when tenants stop paying rent?

-Landlords experiencing financial difficulties may wish to speak with their municipality about assistance with property taxes and municipal service fees, inquire with their mortgage lender about mortgage payment deferrals, call on bank guarantees or deposits provided under their leases and review their insurance policies to determine whether they have loss of rent insurance.
+Landlords experiencing financial difficulties are strongly encouraged to apply for a forgivable loan through the Canada Emergency Commercial Rent Assistance Program.
+Landlords may also wish to speak with their municipalities about assistance with property taxes and municipal service fees, inquire with their mortgage lenders about mortgage payment deferrals, call on bank guarantees or deposits provided under their leases and review their insurance policies to determine whether they have loss of rent insurance.

 It is important to note that the Canadian government and our Courts are strongly encouraging landlords and tenants in these unprecedented times to “do their part” and make every attempt to negotiate terms in good faith and develop solutions that work for both parties, at least on an interim basis.